core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

   Upon receiving the Reset message above, P2 terminates the KUDOS execution E2 where it acts as initiator.

+### Avoiding In-Transit Requests During a Key Update

+Before sending the first KUDOS message, the initiator MUST ensure that it has no outstanding interactions with the responder (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}} with the responder.

+Before sending the second KUDOS message, the responder MUST ensure that it has no outstanding interactions with the initiator (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}} with the initiator.

+If any such outstanding interactions are found, the initiator (responder) MUST NOT initiate (follow up with) the KUDOS execution, before either: i) having all those outstanding interactions cleared; or ii) freeing up the Token values used with those outstanding interactions, with the exception of ongoing observations with the other peer.

+Later on, this prevents a non KUDOS response protected with the new Security Context CTX\_NEW from cryptographically matching with both the corresponding request also protected with CTX\_NEW and with an older request protected with CTX\_OLD, in case the two requests were protected using the same OSCORE Partial IV.

+During an ongoing KUDOS execution, the peer acting as client MUST NOT send any non-KUDOS requests to the other peer.
+This could otherwise be possible, if the client is using a value of NSTART greater than 1 (see {{Section 4.7 of RFC7252}}).

 ### Forward Message Flow {#ssec-derive-ctx-client-init}

 {{fig-message-exchange-client-init}} shows an example of KUDOS run in the forward message flow, i.e., with the client acting as KUDOS initiator.